alexirae/unreal-audio-dsp-template-UE5/README.md

 # Unreal Audio DSP Template (UE5)

-## WARNING: BEWARE THAT THE METASOUND CODE IS BASED ON UE5 PREVIEW 2 AND THE API/FUNCTIONALITY MIGHT CHANGE ONCE UE5 IS FINALLY RELEASED.
-THIS PROJECT WILL BE UPDATED ACCORDINGLY IF THAT HAPPENS.

 ![](https://user-images.githubusercontent.com/7047334/156052819-f91ea380-8e61-448b-9492-c898fd772e9c.png)

 A simple Unreal 5 plugin with demo content that shows how audio DSP processing can be done implementing a **Metasound Node**, **SourceEffect** and **SubmixEffect**.